 To print a brochure containing all the information outlined above, click here.

 **HOW TO APPLY**

-Applications are being accepted from eligible households from March 20 through 4:00 p.m. on Friday, April 28, 2017.
-Please click here for the application.
-Applications are also available on the first floor of City Hall across from the cashiers and on the fifth floor of City Hall at the Customer Service area.
+Applications are not currently being accepted.
+Applications will become available again in the Fall of 2017.
+Please check back then to apply.
+Applications will be made available on the website, on the first floor of City Hall across from the cashiers, and on the fifth floor of City Hall at the Customer Service area.
 Applications will be available during the application period only.

 |Contact:||Laura Bonnet - Housing Coordinator

 Click here to email

 This links to an Internet site not affiliated with the City of Appleton.
 By providing links to other sites, the City of Appleton does not guarantee, approve or endorse the information or products available at these sites.